 Eat small servings of mixed nuts as a snack.
 Why?

 You get better satiation and you’re likely to eat less at mealtime.
-Plus, the artificial sweeteners like high fructose corn syrup are well known to be linked to obesity (Bray et al.), thus making it difficult for you to get the body you want.
+Plus, artificial sweeteners like high fructose corn syrup are well known to be linked to obesity (Bray et al.), thus making it difficult for you to get the body you want.

 3. Myth: Eat desserts at home (to save money).